Lynn meets up with Mike, unaware of his bad past.

 "We won't be that late."
 He pulled on my hand as he led me across the floor.

-As we walked towards the office I was aware that I might have made a mistake.
+As we walked towards the office I was aware I might have made a mistake.
 I didn't want to be there.
 I wanted to be at home watching the television with my parents, arguing with my brothers, even making the tea and toast for supper.
-I realised how foolish I had been to let myself get into this situation.
+I realised how foolish I was to let myself get into this situation.